10Kft/10kft-api/source/includes/_holidays.md

 # Holidays

-Holidays are dates that your organization treats as non-working days, and entered into 10,000ft by an account administrator.
+Holidays are dates that your organization treats as non-working days, and entered into Resource Management by Smartsheet by an account administrator.
 The API provides an endpoint for reading this information.

 ## Endpoints: